 Here is a great beginner’s guide filled with an abundance of tips to help get you started on your Ketogenic journey.

+The keto diet explained.
 The ketogenic diet is, by definition, a very-low-carb diet.
 On this diet, you eat only around 50g of carbohydrates a day.
 However, the exact amount of carbs you can eat on keto may vary depending on your activity levels and the exact type of keto diet you are following (yes, there’s more than one way to do keto).
-According to some keto experts, you can also try out pruvit keto os supplements reviews.

 Besides restricting carbohydrates, the ketogenic diet requires that you increase your fat intake.
 Fat makes up 65-75% of your daily calories on this diet.
 And last but not least, protein intake needs to be moderate on a keto diet, making up around 25% of your daily calories.

 When you eat this way, you create somewhat of an energy crisis because your body normally relies on carbohydrates to make energy.
 To counteract this crisis, the body starts oxidizing fat, which the liver then converts into molecules called ketones.
 Ketones then serve as an alternative fuel to glucose, primarily in the brain.